dfds/dojo/workshops/Kubernetes/katas/2/kata/README.md

 ### 3. Create a pod from out manifest file
 `kubectl create -f my-pod.yml`

+### 4. Inspect the pod configuration.
+Notice how k8s has added ALOT of meta data to ensure it can maintain our desired state
+`kubectl inspect pod my-pod`

-### 4. Edit the pod by updating the yaml file with a custom annotation:
+### 5. Edit the pod by updating the yaml file with a custom annotation

 ```
 metadata:
   annotation: my-annotation
 ```

-### 5. Re-applying manifest to update existing pod:
+### 6. Re-applying manifest to update existing pod
 `kubectl apply -f my-pod.yml`

+### 7. Inspect the pod configuration to verify that the new annotation has been applied
+`kubectl inspect pod my-pod`

-### 6. Delete the pod once your done:
+### 8. Delete the pod once your done
 `kubectl delete pod my-pod`

 ## Want to help make our training material better?